 Research has shown that the type and amount of benefit a plant receives depends on the species and strain of associated mycorrhizal fungi.
 There are literally thousands of species—some showing little or no benefit to the plant.
 Mikro-Tek identifies the species and strains that will provide the most beneficial impact on the health and growth of the targeted plant species.
 The selected microbes are mass-produced in their biotech facility in Timmins, shipped to the site, and applied in the seedling nursery prior to field planting.

-Mikro-Tek has a number of mycorrhizal inoculant products registered with Agriculture Canada’s Canadian Food and Inspection Agency (CFIA).
-CFIA registration is required in order to sell and use an inoculant product in Canada and Mikro-Tek was one of the first to register an endo-mycorrhizal product (used for broad-leafed plants), and is the only company to have ecto-mycorrhizal products registered with CFIA for conifer species
+Mikro-Tek has a number of mycorrhizal inoculant products registered under the Fertilizers Act of Agriculture Canada’s Canadian Food and Inspection Agency (CFIA).
+CFIA registration is required in order to sell and/or use a biological inoculant product in Canada and Mikro-Tek was one of the first to register an endo-mycorrhizal product (used for broad-leafed plants), and is the only company to have ecto-mycorrhizal products registered with CFIA for conifer species